JUNE REMINDER: Ride Safe Out There…

 The good folks at the Ad Council are doing all they can to help educate our addicted-to-smartphones population.
 A big thanks goes to them for their efforts but in the end, it is “you” the driver and rider who needs to take responsibility for your safety and the safety of others on the roads.
 It is clear by now that no entity, private or public, is able to curtail distracted roadkills in any significant numbers.

-Then, there’s the “Buzzed While Driving” crowd…how stupid are these individuals?
+Then, there’s the “Buzzed While Driving” crowd…how stupid are these people?